 Opposite Sides: To flank an enemy, a creature and an ally of it must be adjacent to that enemy and on opposite sides or opposite corners of that enemy's space.
-To determine whether two allied creatures might be flanking an enemy, trace a line between the centers the allied creatures occupy.
-If the line passes through opposite sides of the enemy's space (including corners), then those creatures are flanking it.
+To determine whether two allied creatures might be flanking an enemy trace a line between the centers of a square each allied creature occupies.
+If that line passes through opposite sides, or through opposite corners, of an enemy's space, then those creatures are flanking it.

-Must Be Able to Attack: A creature must be active and have an attack action listed on its stat card to flank an enemy.
+Must Be Able to Attack: A creature must be active, and have a basic attack action listed on its stat card appropriate to attack an adjacent enemy, in order to to flank that enemy.
+Creatures that cannot reach that adjacent enemy, or whose attack causes only damage the enemy is immune to, may not flank it.

-Big Creatures: A big creature is flanking an enemy if any square it occupies counts for flanking that enemy.
+Big Creatures: A big creature is flanking an enemy if any of the squares it occupies counts as flanking for that enemy.
+Because a big creature occupies more than 1 square, it may flank with more than one ally at once.